 A systematic review is a comprehensive analysis of all known evidence on a given subject.
 In the words of Siddaway, Wood, and Hedges (2019), systematic reviews are "methodical, comprehensive, transparent, and replicable."
-Conducted in a highly rigorous manner, sometimes for publication in scholarly venues, they are more involved than the literature searching that students usually conduct in preparation for writing course papers.
-In the social sciences, systematic reviews typically include the following elements:
+Sometimes conducted for publication in scholarly venues, they are much more rigorous than the literature searches that students usually do when writing course papers.
+In Education and Psychology, systematic reviews typically include:

 Kogut, A., Foster, M., Ramirez, D., & Xiao, D. (2019).
 Critical Appraisal of Mathematics Education Systematic Review Search Methods: Implications for Social Sciences Librarians.
 College & Research Libraries, 80(7), 973–995. https://doi.org/10.5860/crl.80.7.973